pokemon-speedrunning/speedrun-routes/docs/gen-2/gold-silver/catext/nsc/README.md

 Rocket Grunt #3:
 - Rattata: Spam Rage
-  - if you don’t get a Rage stack on Rat Water Gun Zubats
+  - if you don’t get a Rage stack on Rat, Water Gun Zubats
 - Zubats: Spam Rage

 Heal to 11+ HP if level up before, 16+HP if didn’t